logo

 Turning your TV off with the remote only puts it into standby mode; it doesn't actually reset the software.
 To perform a true restart, unplug your smart TV from the wall, wait 60 seconds, and plug it back in.

 Do the same for your Wi-Fi router.
 Unplug it, wait 30 to 60 seconds, and plug it back in.
-This forces both devices to drop their old connection and shake hands anew.
+This forces both devices to drop their old connection and establish a fresh one.

 2. Check your broader Wi-Fi connection